qcs-create2024/qcs-create2024.github.io/professional_development.md

 Microcredentials offered by the CREATE program can be found [here](https://qcs-create2024.github.io/microcredentials/microcredentials_main/).

 ### Conference travel funding
-All trainees will be welcome to apply for conference travel funding to present their CREATE-funded research.
+All trainees are welcome to apply for conference travel funding to present their CREATE-funded research.
 Conferences are a great opportunity to apply the communication skills learned at the summer school by presenting your research to fellow conference participants, learn about the latest research in your area, and grow your academic and professional network.

 Conference travel funding for conferences scheduled through August 2026 is available in the form of a QCS Conference Travel Award!
+Each Award is valued at $1000 (minimum).
 The conference travel funding procedure and application document can be found here:
 [conference travel award information and application form (.pdf)](https://qcs-create2024.github.io/assets/CREATE-QCS-conference-travel-award.pdf).